-Parents and carers care for, love and understand their children: we help our children to develop the practical and emotional skills that they need at different ages and stages.
+Parents and carers care for, love and understand their children: we help our children to develop the practical and emotional skills they need at different ages and stages.
 We’re the most important people in their lives.
 But we often learn how to parent as we go along, facing the stresses and strains of parenting without any training and often without much experience!
-Increasingly, there are opportunities for us to learn about child development and our role as parents.
+Increasingly, there are opportunities for us to learn about child development and about our role as parents.
 You can ask your school or local authority what is available in your area to support your parenting.

 It is really important for children and young people to know that the adults in their lives are interested in how and what they are doing.
 They may need help and advice, and they definitely need encouragement as they learn and then use new skills.
 Parents and families can show their interest and support in a wide range of ways.

 For some families, this means volunteering at school or being in the Parent Teacher Association or Parent Council.
 For others, it means spending time at home, helping children with advice and encouragement, or helping them to find new ways of building their knowledge.
 There is no right or wrong way, and things will change depending on the age and stage of your child.
-What works for a 5 year old won’t be right when they are 15!
+What works for a five year old won’t be right when they are 15!

 At Connect we are committed to helping parental involvement to be the best it can be, for the sake of children and young people.
 We have looked at the research on what works best, and we use the work of Dr Joyce Epstein of the National Network of Partnership Schools to help parents, teachers and others in education to work together in the possible best ways.
 Please read the Success Stories below for ideas and inspiration.

 Tips for schools, teachers and parent groups to support parenting